 - Any graphics needed?
 2D or 3D?
 Animated or still?

 - Do you want music?
 Library or custom-scored?

 - Posted online or authored into a Blu-ray or DVD?

 Each of these points is in turn dependent on the level of quality you seek and what the cost of failure would be.
 Quality level depends on the purpose of the video (for internal training or to advertise your product?) and the number of people who will see it (one-time use for a group of six, or thousands of people over the next five years?)
 And what if the cameraman comes back with gorgeous footage, but no sound?
 Not a problem if the program is about desert landscapes, but not acceptable if the video covers an important town hall meeting.

 Let’s just take a day of shooting.

 Experience is the magic ingredient which helps us make accurate estimates by knowing which elements are essential, which are nice to have and which are a waste of resources.
 Of course we’d want to discuss your project, but we’ve already seen what goes well, where the trouble spots are and how to avoid them.
-The Estimator is based on typical scenarios which cover 90% of what we do, so it is an excellent starting point for any discussion.
+The Estimator is based on typical scenarios which cover 90% of what we do as a Bay Area video production company, so it is an excellent starting point for any discussion.

-Do you find this Estimator useful?
+Do you find this Video Production Cost Estimator useful?
 We welcome your feedback.